pkhuong/pkhuong.github.io/source/_posts/2020-02-01-too-much-locality-for-store-forwarding.markdown

 I described two tools that I use regularly when optimising code for contemporary hardware.
 Finding ways to scatter around scheduling slack is always useful, both in software and in real life planning.[^unless-people] However, I think the more powerful one is using buffering to expose bulk operations, which tends to open up more opportunities than just doing the same thing in a loop.
-In the case above, we found a 20% speed-up which, for someone who visit their [Backtrace dashboard](https://help.backtrace.io/en/articles/2765535-triage) a couple times a day, adds up to an hour or two at the end of the year.
+In the case above, we found a 20% speed-up which, for someone who visit their [Backtrace dashboard](https://help.backtrace.io/en/articles/2765535-triage) a couple times a day, can add up to an hour or two at the end of the year.

 TL;DR: When a function is hot enough to look into, it's worth asking why it's called so often, in order to focus on higher level bulk operations.